 (the amazing menu at I torchietti, the restaurant where we ate in Finalborgo)

 Well, that’s all for today.
-But tell me, what have you been doing in the weekend?
+But tell me, what have you been doing at the weekend?
 Let me know!